GehDoc/vscode-textile-preview/README.md

 Look at the official highlight.js documentation for the [list of supported languages](https://highlightjs.org/static/demo/);
 * Internal and external links to a paragraph headline of a local textile file are supported (slugify);
 * Path completion for local links;
-* Find all references in workspace.
+* Find all references in workspace;
+* Rename references in workspace.

 And also :
 * the HTML preview supports VSCode light and dark themes;